Sdaas/karate-kafka/README.md

 ## Interop between Karate and Java

+This section briefly talks about how Karate interoperates with Java ....

 ### Numbers
 Karate internally uses Nashorn.
-Due to the way Nashnorn works, the number coversion between Karate DSL and Java can sometimes have issues.
+Due to the way Nashnorn works, the number conversion between Karate DSL and Java can sometimes have issues.
 The exact conversion rules for Nashorn vary by the JDK version and even the OS See [this](https://github.com/EclairJS/eclairjs-nashorn/wiki/Nashorn-Java-to-JavaScript-interoperability-issues) and [this](https://stackoverflow.com/questions/38140399/jdk-1-8-0-92-nashorn-js-engine-indexof-behaviour/38148917#38148917)